geist-pro/geist-pro.github.io/README.md

       - https://www.youtube.com/watch?v=sFukyIIM1XI
   ```

-## Tips
+## Project pictures
-Please optimize your images for the web before including them in the website.
-Either do it by yourself or use on online tool like [this](http://www.imageoptimizer.net/Pages/Home.aspx).
+Please optimize your images (reduce quality and size) for the web before including them in the website.
+Either do it by yourself or use on online tool like [this](http://optimizilla.com/).

 Use 800x800 resolution for project's main image.

+If you don't have any picture for the project, a variety of colorful placeholders are available in the img/assets/space_invaders folder.

 You can use [ImageMagic](http://www.imagemagick.org/script/index.php) to quickly edit your pictures without the graphic editor.